-11.32 Spatial sharing and interference mitigation
+11.32 Spatial sharing and interference mitigation for DMG STAs

 General

 Change the first and second paragraphs as follows

 This subclause describes mechanisms to enable spatial sharing and interference mitigation within a PBSS/infrastructure BSS and in an uncoordinated OBSS environment.
 The mechanisms specified can operate on one or more channels.